Visions, needs and requirements for (future) research environments: An exploration with ERC grantee and UiB researcher Saket Saurabh

-by: Katharina Flicker and Bernd Saurugger, TU Wien
+by: Katharina Flicker and Bernd Saurugger (TU Wien)

-Interview with: Prof. Saket Saurabh, University of Bergen, Norway
+An exploration with Prof. Saket Saurabh, University of Bergen, Norway

 For further information on Saket Saurabh’s ERC funded project on big data, please visit this link.